lpcccc-cv/MC-DuDoNet/README.md

 CUDA_VISIBLE_DEVICES=0 python test_loupe_mask.py
 ```
 ### 3.3.
 Reconstruction network fine-tuning
-Set your data set path and training parameters in **[configs/only_reconstruction.yaml]**, then run
+Set your data set path and training parameters in **[configs/only_reconstruction.yaml]**.
+Set your learned mask path in the dataset file and then run
 ```bash
 sh train_rec.sh
 ```

-## 4、 Model training for conventional MCMRI SR or Reconstruction:
+## 4、 Model training for conventional MCMRI SR or Reconstruction (Predefined masks):

-Set your data set path, mask path and training parameters in **[configs/only_reconstruction.yaml]**, then run
+Set your data set path, mask path and training parameters in **[configs/only_reconstruction.yaml]** and the dataset file, then run
 ```bash
 sh train_rec.sh
 ```